MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### [Flow (Power Automate)](/power-automate/flow-types)

-Flows in Power Automate is a service that you can use to automate repetitive tasks to bring efficiencies to any organisation.
+Flows in Power Automate is a service that you can use to automate repetitive tasks to bring efficiencies to any organization.
 You can create cloud flows, desktop flows, or business process flows.

 ### [Folders](https://support.microsoft.com/office/create-files-and-folders-in-onedrive-work-or-school-e1f59717-2f02-494d-93c6-8ef9613e82ba)